Easy Spicy Coconut Milk Shrimp over Cauliflower Rice (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-When it’s served over cauliflower rice, this coconut milk shrimp would be a great dish for any phase of the South Beach Diet, and other low-carb and low-glycemic eating plans, including Paleo and Whole 30.
+When it’s served over cauliflower rice, this Easy Spicy Coconut Milk Shrimp would be a great dish for any phase of the South Beach Diet, and also perfect for other low-carb and low-glycemic eating plans, including Paleo and Whole 30.
 South Beach has always recommended light coconut milk, but personally I think that advice is out of date, and I’d greatly prefer full-fat.

 Find More Recipes Like This One: